jasonkirk504/EventPlanner-Android/README.md

 # EventPlanner-Android
-Event Planner app created for CIS 400
+This is a basic event planner app that I've created for an Android Programming project.
+Written in Java.
+Ran on Google Pixel 5.